Phase diagram for a single flexible Stockmayer polymer at zero field: Results and discussion

-The knowledge of the eigenvalues allows to make a rough estimation of the volume that the magnetic filament occupies if an assumption about the shape of the filament is made.
-For the most compact case studied, that corresponds to $\eta=0.2$ in the low temperature regime ($T \in [0.3,0.6]$), we found the eigenvalues of the gyration tensor to be approximately $\lambda^2_1 \sim 4$, $\lambda^2_2 \sim 2$, and $\lambda^2_1=1$.
-The ratios of the eigenvalues as well as the snapshots of the systems at such temperatures suggest that plausible shape for the filament is an elliptic cylinder.
-Under this assumption, the major semi-axis is $a \approx \sqrt(3)+1$, the minor semi-axis is $b \approx \sqrt(15)+1$ and the height is $h \approx \sqrt(3)+1$.
-The correcting factor $+1$ is added because the gyration tensor only takes into account the centre of the particles, and the calculated elliptic cylinder will neglect about half of the volume of the most outer particles.
-Once the parameters of the elliptic cylinder are known, the calculation of the approximate volume of the elliptic cylinder is straightforward: $V_c=\pi abh \approx 114\sigma^3$.
-To get an idea of the degree of compaction achieved, we should compare the previous volume to that of a compact hexagonal packaging (hcp) of $N=100$ spheres, $V_{hcp} \approx 74 \sigma^3$.
-This result shows that the magnetic filaments at $\eta=0.2$ and $T<0.6$ exhibit a degree of compaction close to that of a hcp lattice of impenetrable spheres.
+In those collapsed states the magnetic filament occupies a volume that is approximately $1.5$ times the volume of a compact hexagonal packaging (hcp) of $N=100$ spheres.
+This result shows that the magnetic filaments at $\eta=0.2$ and $T<0.6$ exhibit a substantial degree of compaction.
 On the other hand, for $\eta>0.1$ we observe that the helicoidal structures developed are far more isotropic than for $\eta<0.1$.
-Thus, for $\eta=0.2$ the highest ratios of the eigenvalues are $\lambda^2_2/\lambda^2_1 \sim 0.9$ and $\lambda^2_3/\lambda^2_1 \sim 0.6$ that imply a significant increase in the level of isotropy when compared to those values for $\eta<0.1$ that are plotted in figure \ref{f7}.
+Thus, for $\eta=0.2$ the highest ratios of the eigenvalues of the radius of gyration are $\lambda^2_2/\lambda^2_1 \sim 0.9$ and $\lambda^2_3/\lambda^2_1 \sim 0.6$ that imply a significant increase in the level of isotropy when compared to those values for $\eta<0.1$ plotted in Figure \ref{f7}.

 From the comparison among $C_V$, $R_g$ and $R_{ee}$ for $\eta \ge 0.1$ we can extract more useful information about the magnetic chains.
-A remarkable feature in figure \ref{f9} is that $R_g$ and $R_{ee}$ have a very similar dependence with the temperature.
-This result differs from the observed behaviour for $\eta<0.10$ in which the filament first suffers a closing transition as $T$ is lowered and only then, by further reducing the temperature, there is a collapse of the chain towards a compact helicoidal state, \ie the end-to-end distance decays at higher temperatures than $R_g$ does.
-However, for $\eta \ge 0.10$, the attractive interaction is strong enough to force compaction to occur at higher temperatures than those at which filaments would suffer the closing transition.
-In principle, the closing temperature should not be substantially modified respect to the value for the non sticky case because the value of the magnetic dipoles is kept constant.
-Nonetheless, once the compaction of the chain occurs, the distance between the chain ends must substantially decrease, and this lets the closing transition to occur right after the compaction.
+A remarkable feature in Figure \ref{f9} is that $R_g$ and $R_{ee}$ have a very similar dependence with the temperature.
+In this case, the attractive interaction is strong enough to force compaction to occur at higher temperatures than those at which filaments would suffer the closing transition.
+Once the compaction of the chain occurs, the distance between the chain ends must substantially decrease, and this leads to the closing transition right after the compaction.